dotnetappdevni/BookManager/README.md

 ![image](https://github.com/dotnetappdevni/BookManager/assets/5619229/c46ad2f3-d73b-4a2d-85f9-5b985572b655)

- Once you have create the Logins above and created the migration you can apply the migration again please ensure you are in the directory as above image.
+Once you have created the Logins above and executed the migration, please ensure that you are in the directory as shown in the image above before applying the migration again.

  ```
   dotnet ef database update --context ApplicationDBContext